Work

 With Us

-Work with one of Australia’s most experienced and respected school theatre companies.
-A unique opportunity to make a difference to the lives of students while being paid to do what you love.
+Audition for one of Australia’s most experienced and respected school theatre companies.
+A unique opportunity to make a difference to the lives of students, with full-time paid contracts for early career actors in Sydney, Brisbane and Melbourne.

 Why audition